itspeedway/netadmin-server/README.txt

 	Methods:
 		GET		Obtain a single record
 		DELETE	Delete an individual record
-		HEAD	Returns the same as GET, but without a payload OPTIONS	Not used (Apart from CORS where necessary) PATCH	Update an existing record
+		HEAD	Returns the same as GET, Payload only contains "COUNT" OPTIONS	Not used (Apart from CORS where necessary) PATCH	Update an existing record
 		POST	Create a record